 He holds a Bachelor of Laws from Lagos State University (1989) and was called to the Nigerian Bar in 1990.
 He obtained his Master's in Business Administration (MBA) from the Federal University of Technology, Akure (2001).
-He is also a member of The Nigerian Bar Association, a Full member of The Chartered Institute of Personnel Management of Nigeria (CIPM).
-An associate of the Intitute of Chartered Secretaries and Administrators of Nigeria.
+He is also a member of The Nigerian Bar Association, a Full member of The Chartered Institute of Personnel Management of Nigeria (CIPM) and also an associate of the Institute of Chartered Secretaries and Administrators of Nigeria.